syedhassaanahmed/kiosk-demo-electron/README.md

 - Script is actually executed from squirrel [post-install events](https://github.com/syedhassaanahmed/kiosk-demo-electron/blob/master/installer/setupEvents.js) via [node-powershell](https://github.com/rannn505/node-powershell).

 ## Telemetry
 The solution uses [Application Insights](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-nodejs) to collect basic telemetry data from the Kiosk app.
-To enable it, create an environment variable named `APPINSIGHTS_INSTRUMENTATIONKEY`.
+To enable it, create an environment variable named `APPINSIGHTS_INSTRUMENTATIONKEY` and set it with your Instrumentation Key.

 ## Troubleshoot
 All logs (Squirrel setup, install events as well as PowerShell) will be located at `%userprofile%\AppData\Local\SquirrelTemp`